gauciv/space-conquer/README.md

 - Sound effects: Shooting, explosions, and power-up collection
 - Background music: Chiptune-style music that loops continuously
 - Both sound effects and music have separate volume controls in the settings menu
-- Music can be toggled on/off in the settings menu
+- Setting music volume to 0% automatically turns off the background music

 ## Settings

 The game includes a settings menu accessible by clicking the cog icon in the top-right corner:
-- Sound Effects Volume: Adjust the volume of game sound effects
+- Sound Effects Volume: Adjust the volume of game sound effects (default: 70%)
-- Music Volume: Adjust the volume of background music
+- Music Volume: Adjust the volume of background music (default: 50%)
-- Music Toggle: Turn background music on or off
 - Close button: Return to the game

 ## Requirements